hasanturkmen/hasanturkmen/README.md

 # Hi there, I'm Hasan Türkmen 👋

-🗣  I'm an Senior .Net Developer and Python Developer.
+🗣  I'm an Senior Software Engineer.

 💻 I will always strive to learn and teach.